After dark – pubs, restaurants and culture for London nights out

 Shoreditch is the watering hole for London’s cool kids.
 Hipster types flock here for the variety – be it cocktails with a view at the Boundary Rooftop bar or craft beers at Brewdog.
 While live music lasts into the wee small hours at the Blues Kitchen.

 Soho and its clubs and bars were popular with mods in the Sixties.
-Nowadays the maze of vibrant, multicultural streets behind Oxford Street offers a quirky mix of traditional British pubs like The Coach & Horses (which happens to be London's first vegan and vegetarian pub) and trendy bars Opium and Milk & Honey.
+Nowadays the maze of vibrant, multicultural streets behind Oxford Street offers a quirky mix of traditional British pubs like Old Coffe House and trendy bars Opium and Milk & Honey.

 Just south of the river, Clapham has come into its own as the go-to destination for party-goers.
-With its outdoor terrace and laidback house soundtrack, Gigalum is a taste of Ibiza in SW4.
+With its hip hop and R&B soundtrack, The Clapham Grand offers an exciting weekend venue.
 And no trip would be complete without visiting the legendary Infernos nightclub, where DJs spin cheesy tunes ‘til the early hours.

 A bite to eat…